-Heatstroke and heat exhaustion are illnesses caused by exposure to extreme heat.
-If left untreated, heat exhaustion can progress into heatstroke, which may be life-threatening.
+Heatstroke and heat exhaustion are both illnesses due to exposure to extreme heat.
+If left untreated, heat exhaustion can progress into heatstroke, which may be life threatening.

 According to the Centers for Disease Control and Prevention (CDC), above-average temperatures or unusually humid weather kills